There is someone lies dead in the bushes,

 Belle cashed her children’s life insurance

-and for a little sum
+and for a modest sum

-adopted a girl called Jennie Olsen
+adopted little Jennie Olsen

 who gladly called her Mum.